 Plan bedtime deliberately

 If you or your kids are not getting enough sleep, mornings are going to rough no matter how you slice it.
 Kids generally need at least 10-12 hours of sleep (see sleep requirements for various ages).
-And you need at least 7-8.
+And you need 7-9.
 Stick to a bedtime that ensures enough sleep.

 Get backpacks as prepared as possible for school the next day.
 If you drive to school, you could even stick them in your car!

-Even if it’s just 15 minutes earlier, waking up before your kids will completely change the tenor of your mornings.
+Even if it’s just 15 minutes earlier, waking up before your kids will completely change the tone of your mornings.